DecoratedWings/HapticDao/README.md

 # Instructions For Judges for Chainlink Hackathon 2022:

+1) We are hosting the react application via Moralis: https://hlwxa0g0qo9f.usemoralis.com/ --> Can test running application here :)
+   If you encounter any issues please let us know.
+Dashboard, DAO, and Truflation require you to be on Rinkeby network.

-1) Clone the repository and cd into hapticdao/hapticreact, then just like any other react project:
+   Alternatively, you may clone the repository and cd into hapticdao/hapticreact, then just like any other react project:
     ```
     $ npm install